sheikhhasan124/typeScript/README.md

 - In a simple words, Types + JavaScript = TypeScript
 - It is a superset of JS
 - developed and maintained by Microsoft

+#### 1.2 Why TypeScript?

+- JS Check types in run time while typescript add static typing to JS so we can handle errors before running the program.
+- increase readability and code quality
+- popular JS libraray Angular use TypeScript.
+- It can be used in both: client and server side.
+- Intellisense IDE Support while coding: code completion, content assist and code hinting